 In order to achieve this goal, California and the other 7 states have legislation and incentive programs in place to promote the use of ZEVs.
 In fact, the Golden State offers up to $2,500 in rebates for people who purchase clean-burning vehicles.

-The 8-state agreement, signed in October 2013, requires no financial commitment, but is meant to synchronize individual state efforts, streamlining the implementation of ZEV incentives and infrastructure.
-The states also agreed to share research findings and coordinate an education and outreach campaign that raises consumer awareness and promotes ZEVs.
+The 8-state agreement requires no financial commitment, but is meant to synchronize individual state efforts, streamlining the implementation of ZEV incentives and infrastructure.
+The states also agreed to share research findings and coordinate an education and outreach campaign that raises consumer awareness.

 Of course, there are always skeptics.
 Some believe this goal is unattainable because of a perceived lack of public interest and a real lack of public infrastructure.
-The 8 states are addressing the infrastructure issue and aiming to provide incentives and raise awareness for the everyday motorist — but is the average driver buying it?
+The 8 states are addressing the infrastructure issue and aiming to provide incentives and raise awareness for the everyday motorist — but are drivers buying it?

 The reservations about zero-emission vehicles

-Paired with a (usually) higher price tag and a lack of charging stations (especially in more remote locations), most people still opt for traditional gas-powered cars.
-Auto dealers agree that networks of charging stations and other infrastructure are key to converting drivers who fear getting stranded with a dead battery.
+Paired with a higher price tag and a lack of charging stations (especially in more remote locations), most people still opt for traditional gas-powered cars.
+Automakers agree that networks of charging stations and other infrastructure are key to converting drivers who fear getting stranded with a dead battery.

 Numbers show zero-emission vehicles catching on